Intrinsic Interleaving Distance for Merge Trees

-\paragraph{Our contributions.} In Section~\ref{sec:Background}, we provide the necessary background on labeled merge trees and establish a correspondence between labeled merge trees and a particular class of matrices known as ultra matrices (Lemma~\ref{lem:UM_iso_LMT}).
-We also discuss several metrics on labeled and unlabeled merge trees, how to obtain their intrinsic counterparts, and the known relationships between these metrics.
-Then, in Section~\ref{sec:labeled}, we prove a stability result for the labeled interleaving distance $d_I^L$ (Lemma~\ref{lem:ultrammt-Lip}), which we use both to show that $d_I^L$ is strictly intrinsic on the space of labeled merge trees (Corollary~\ref{cor:labelintrinsic}) as well as to construct 1-centers for collections of labeled merge trees in Section~\ref{subsec:1centers}.
+In Section~\ref{sec:Background}, we provide the necessary background on labeled merge trees and establish a correspondence between labeled merge trees and a particular class of matrices known as ultra matrices (Lemma~\ref{lem:UM_iso_LMT}).
+Then, in Section~\ref{sec:labeled}, we prove a stability result for the labeled interleaving distance $d_I^L$ (Lemma~\ref{lem:ultrammt-Lip}), which we use both to show that $d_I^L$ is \emph{strictly intrinsic} on the space of labeled merge trees (Corollary~\ref{cor:labelintrinsic}) as well as to construct 1-centers for collections of labeled merge trees in Section~\ref{subsec:1centers}.

 Section~\ref{sec:unlabeled} focuses on unlabeled merge trees and the interleaving distance.
-In particular, given two unlabeled merge trees, we show that the unlabeled interleaving distance between them is equal to the infimum over all finite labelings for the two trees of the labeled interleaving distance between them (Proposition~\ref{prop:LabeledVsUnlabeledInterleaving}).
+In particular, given two unlabeled merge trees, we show that the unlabeled interleaving distance between them is equal to the infimum over all finite labelings for the two trees of the labeled interleaving distance between them (Theorem~\ref{thm:LabeledVsUnlabeledInterleaving}).
 In fact, we show in Corollary~\ref{cor:OptLabel} that the infimum is always achieved.
-Section~\ref{sec:unlabeled} concludes with the result that the interleaving distance is intrinsic on the space of unlabeled merge trees (Theorem~\ref{thm:intrinsicinterleaving}).
-We conclude with a discussion of open problems and future work in Section~\ref{sec:discussion}.
+Section~\ref{sec:unlabeled} concludes with the result that the interleaving distance is intrinsic on the space of unlabeled merge trees (Corollary~\ref{cor:intrinsicinterleaving}).
+We end with a discussion of open problems and future work in Section~\ref{sec:discussion}.